On happiness…

 Happiness is in the warmth of human connections.

-A human life will inevitably include periods of pain and hardship, but research shows that we can endure these challenges when we have strong relationships.
+As humans, our life will inevitably include periods of pain and hardship.
+Research shows that we can endure these challenges when we have strong relationships.
 Ultimately, it is the quality of our connections-not whether we are married or single, successful or struggling-that shapes our well-being.

 Certain actions can actively enhance our happiness and resilience.
 By integrating them into our daily lives, we can build a more enduring and meaningful sense of happiness, even in the face of adversity.